 -

-- Domain Authority (DA – Moz) / Domain Rating (DR – Ahrefs) / Authority Score (Semrush): These metrics estimate the overall strength and authority of the linking domain.[11, 37, 38, 44, 45] Segment links based on these scores (e.g., High DR >70, Medium DR 30-69, Low DR <30).
-This helps prioritize which links to examine more closely.
-Links from very low DR/DA sites are often of lower quality.[78]
+- Domain Authority (DA – Moz) / Domain Rating (DR – Ahrefs) / Authority Score (Semrush): There are several approaches to finding out how strong and authoritative a linked domain is.
+These are Domain Authority (DA – Moz), Domain Rating (DR – Ahrefs), and Authority Score (Semrush).[11, 37, 38, 44, 45] You can sort links into groups based on these scores, like High DR > 70, Medium DR 30–69, and Low DR < 30.
+This helps you choose which links to click on.
+Links from sites with a very low DR/DA are often not as good.[78]

-- Citation Flow (CF – Majestic): Measures the quantity or influence of links pointing to a site, irrespective of quality.[35, 53, 54] A high CF with a low TF can be a red flag for spammy link profiles.[35, 51]
+- Citation Flow (CF – Majestic): This measure counts the amount or strength of links pointing to a site, no matter how good they are.[35, 53, 54] A high CF and a low TF could mean that the link profiles are spammy.[35, 51]

 -

-- Page Authority (PA – Moz) / URL Rating (UR – Ahrefs): These metrics assess the strength of the specific page that links to you, rather than the whole domain.[39, 40, 46, 47] A link from a high UR/PA page on an average DR/DA domain can still be very valuable.
+- Page Authority (PA – Moz) / URL Rating (UR – Ahrefs): These metrics only look at the strength of the page that connects to you, not the complete site.[39, 40, 46, 47] A link from a page on a site with a low DR/DA score can nevertheless be very helpful if it has a high UR/PA score.

 -